DaliborKr/BeetleTracker/README.md

 - Training dataset,
 - Validation dataset.

-The mentioned pairs can be arbitrarily transferred between those datasets as needed.
+The mentioned pairs can be arbitrarily transferred between those datasets as needed when training a detection model.

 ### Tracking

 # TODO?

+## Detection model
+The `model.pt` model is a fine-tuned YOLOv11m detection model for the specified dataset and is provided for the tracking algorithms (see the program argument `--model` under the `Usage` section).

 ## Tracker Output
 The output of the script is a JSON file that holds data on individual beetle trajectories (Multi-Object Tracking results).
 This JSON file can be further processed for subsequent analysis of the trajectories.